hyperledger/indy-hipe/text/feature-discovery/README.md

 match the query.
 Each key is a protocol version (fully qualified message family identifier such as `did:sov:BzCbsNYhMrjHiqZDTUASHg;spec/tictactoe/1.0`).
-Its value is a JSON object that enumerates the roles the responding agent can play in the associated protocol, and the message types it can *receive* (not send).
+Its value is a JSON object that enumerates the roles the responding agent can play in the associated protocol, and, optionally, the message types it can *receive* (not send).

 Response messages say, "Here are some protocols I know about that matched your query, and some things I can do with each one."